 Persistent comorbid health conditions, whereby the primary surgery has not resolved or improved some or all comorbidities (e.g. diabetes, high blood pressure, heart disease, respiratory or vascular problems).

 GASTRIC BAND REVISION

 The first step is to ensure that the band has not eroded with a gastroscopy and then to laparoscopically remove the band.
 This also gives us a chance to investigate the suitability for a subsequent operation.
-We would never charge any out of pocket fee for this.
-Although it is sometimes possible to perform the second operation at the same time we usually wait for three to four months, after the removal of band, before proceeding with the second operation.
-This is to allow the scarring around the band to soften and reduce the risk of complications such as a leak with the second operation.
+We do not charge any out of pocket fee for this.
+We need to wait at least three months after the band removal before proceeding with the second operation.
+This is to allow the scarring around the band to soften and reduce the risk of complications, such as a leak, with the second operation.

 SLEEVE GASTRECTOMY REVISION